far-horizons-ou/policies/cancellation/index.md

 ---
 title: Cancellation policy
-description: Everything you need to know about canceling your Far Horizon OÜ  product account.
+description: Everything you need to know about canceling your {{site.company_name}}  product account.
 ---

 # Cancellation policy